 - a.
 Check his or her records to ensure that there are no conflicts of interest.
-If a potential conflict does not require immediate recusal, it must be disclosed in writing to the parties before the mediation begins to give them an opportunity to object.
-(CRC 3.855, CCP §170.1) - b.
-Inform the parties at the outset of the first session that any resolution requires the voluntary agreement of the parties.
-(CRC 3.853) - c.
-Provide the participants with a general explanation of the confidentiality of the mediation proceedings.
-(CRC 3.854(b)) - d.
-Discuss with all participants the mediator's practice regarding confidentiality for separate communications with the participants before speaking separately with one or more participants.
-(CRC 3.854(c)) - e.
-Provide all participants with a general explanation of the nature of the process, the procedures to be used, and the roles of the mediator, the parties and other participants.
-(CRC 3.857(c)) The mediator should also discuss his or her style.
+If a potential conflict does not require immediate recusal, it must be disclosed in writing to the parties before the mediation begins to give them an opportunity to object (CRC 3.855, CCP §170.1). - b.
+Inform the parties at the outset of the first session that any resolution requires the voluntary agreement of the parties (CRC 3.853). - c.
+Provide the participants with a general explanation of the confidentiality of the mediation proceeding (CRC 3.854(b)). - d.
+Discuss with all participants the mediator's practice regarding confidentiality for separate communications with the participants before speaking separately with one or more participants (CRC 3.853(c)). - e.
+Provide all participants with a general explanation of the nature of the process, the procedures to be used, and the roles of the mediator, the parties and other participants (CRC 3.857(c)).
+The mediator should also discuss her or his style. - f.
+Inform all participants that during the mediation, he or she will not represent any participant as a lawyer or perform professional services in any capacity other than as an impartial mediator (CRC 3.857(d)). - g.
+Disclose any personal or financial interest if recommending other services (CRC 3.857(e)).

-- f.
-Inform all participants that during the mediation, he or she will not represent any participant as a lawyer or perform professional services in any capacity other than as an impartial mediator.
-(CRC 3.857(d)) - g.
-Disclose any personal or financial interest if recommending other services.
-(CRC 3.857(e)) - h.
-Inform all participants of the mediator's lack of competency to testify in any subsequent probate proceeding pursuant to Evidence Code section 703.5, and the rules governing the confidentiality of mediation proceedings pursuant to Evidence Code section 1115 et. seq. - i.
-Disclose in writing to the parties any fees, costs, or charges to be paid to the mediator by the parties before commencing mediation.
-(CRC 3.859(b))
+- h.
+Inform all participants of the mediator's lack of competency to testify in any subsequent civil proceeding pursuant to Evidence Code Section 703.5 and the rules governing the confidentiality of mediation proceedings pursuant to Evidence Code Section 1115 et seq. - i.
+Disclose in writing to the parties any fees, costs or charges to be paid to the mediator by the parties before commencing mediation.

-9. Conducting the Mediation Session.
+10. Conducting the Mediation Session

-A mediation is defined as a dispute resolution process in which a trained third party neutral (known as a "mediator") facilitates communication between disputants and assists parties in reaching a mutually acceptable resolution of all or part of their dispute.
-In this process, the mediator carefully explores not only the relevant evidence and law, but also the parties' underlying interests, needs, and priorities.
+A mediation is defined as a dispute resolution process in which a trained third party neutral (known as a "mediator") facilitates communication between disputants, and assists parties in reaching a mutually acceptable resolution of all or part of their dispute.
+In this process, the mediator carefully explores not only the relevant evidence and law, but also the parties' underlying interests, needs and priorities.
 The mediator is not the decision maker and does not resolve the dispute; the parties do.
-Mediation is a flexible, informal, and confidential process that can be less stressful than a formalized trial.
+Mediation is a flexible, informal and confidential process that can be less stressful than a formalized trial.

-A mediator may employ a variety of techniques, styles, and models of mediation during the mediation process in an attempt to reach an informed, voluntary agreement.
+A mediator may employ a variety of techniques, styles and models of mediation during the mediation process in an attempt to reach an informed, voluntary agreement.
 Appropriate mediator behavior may include, but is not limited to:

-- a.
-Providing information about the process, - b.
-Addressing obstacles to communication, - c.
-Assisting the participants in defining the issues, - d.
-Exploring alternatives for resolution, and - e.
-Building the capacity of the parties to make an informed decision.
+- Providing information about the process,

+- Addressing obstacles to communication,

+- Assisting the participants in defining the issues,

+- Exploring alternatives for resolution, and

+- Building the capacity of the parties to make an informed decision.

-Under the Court's Probate Mediation Program, mediators may offer a personal evaluation or opinion, but only at the parties' request, and as a tool used during the mediation.
+Under the Court's civil mediation program, mediators may offer a personal evaluation or opinion, but only at the parties' request and as a tool used during the mediation.
 The court strongly discourages mediators from offering opinions about the case early on in the process.